 He was introduced to Bordeaux wines in the 1980’s and his winemaking program tends to emulate their style.
 He picks the grapes earlier, less ripe and produces wines that are built to age – with natural acidity, a depth of flavor and excellent structure.
 He believes in a minimalist approach to winemaking – gently handling the fruit during harvest and in the winery – and is a philosophy that doesn’t typically involve additions – of acid, water or other.

 The 2012 vintage (barrel sample several months before bottling) is slightly blended with Petit Verdot.
 For such a young wine – it is already becoming well integrated with flavor and structure.
 Tom has noted that the 2012 vintage as compared to the 2013 vintage seems to have come around quicker.
-Mouth watering acidity, notes of mocha on the bouquet, and fairly broad based moderate tannins show on the finish.
+Mouthwatering acidity, notes of mocha on the bouquet, and fairly broad-based moderate tannins show on the finish.

 Tom is very knowledgeable about a number of yeasts; as with most things, technology keeps improving including a wide diversity of various yeast strains.
 Tom uses specific yeasts as needed separating out his fermenting bins by different types of yeasts and then blending the wines from the various small lots together later before bottling.
 With small lots he has the freedom to treat each lot differently.
 Some lots will see extended maceration, others will not.
-Just like spices used by a chef, essentially he has a spice rack of various wine making options at his disposal.
+Just like spices used by a chef, essentially, he has a spice rack of various wine making options at his disposal.

 Rather than working with huge tanks and large blends, everything is done on the micro level.
 In such a small space you have to be very creative with equipment and how it is organized.
 He keeps two vintages inside the winery at any one time – bottling one right before harvest to free up space.
 His bottling is done off site.

-This is very much a small family production.
-Tom handles all the winemaking duties and his wife helps with the sales and marketing.
-With a yearly production of only about 200 cases, this isn’t much wine.
 The wines are selectively distributed mostly in the Los Angeles and San Francisco markets with some distribution locally at Calmart in Calistoga and in several restaurants including Mustards Grill.

 For more information and to purchase, visit: www.pineandbrown.com